 POSIX requires that programs from Coreutils recognize character boundaries correctly even in multibyte locales.
-The following patch fixes this non-compliance and other internationalization-related bugs:
+The following patch fixes this non-compliance and other internationalization-related bugs.
+Afterwards make sure the timestamp for Makefile.in is later than all other files to prevent a make error:

 '''

-patch -Np1 -i ../coreutils-8.22-i18n-4.patch
+patch -Np1 -i ../coreutils-8.23-i18n-1.patch &&

+touch Makefile.in

 '''